AutoMecUA/AutoMec-AD/README.md

 # AutoMec-AD

-This repository serves as the main repository for the autonomous RC car team of Automec.
+This repository serves as the main repository for the autonomous RC car team of AutoMec.
 The repository consist of ML code for the lane detection, template matching code for signal recognition, all incorporated in a ROS framework.

 ![alt text](https://raw.githubusercontent.com/AutomecUA/AutoMec-AD/main/images/car.jpeg)